 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 To see other pages, use the menu on the side of your screen.

-Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting the functions of other organs in the body.
-Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
-As with Diagnosis , it is important for the staging of pancreatic cancer to be done at a center with experience in staging pancreatic cancer.
+Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
+Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.
+For pancreatic cancer, it is important for the staging to be done at a medical center with experience in staging pancreatic cancer.

-Locally advanced.
-This type is still located only in the area around the pancreas, but it cannot be surgically removed because it has grown into nearby arteries or veins, or the tumor has grown into nearby organs.
-There is no evidence of spread to any distant parts of the body.
-Approximately 35% to 40% of patients are diagnosed at this stage.
+This type is still located only in the area around the pancreas, but it cannot be surgically removed because it has grown into nearby arteries or veins or to nearby organs.
+However, there are no signs that it has spread to any distant parts of the body.
+Approximately 35% to 40% of patients are diagnosed with this stage.

-Metastatic.
 The tumor has spread beyond the area of the pancreas and to other organs, such as the liver or distant areas of the abdomen.
-Approximately 45% to 55% of patients are diagnosed at this stage.
+Approximately 45% to 55% of patients are diagnosed with this stage.

 TNM Staging System